ivanmoskalev/IMOFilterStack/README.md

 ## Why use IMOFilterStack?

 It is cool.
 Less code.
 Reusable.
+Declarative.

-Normally you would have to repeat the following dance to process an `UIImage` using wonderful `CoreImage` filters:
+Normally you would have to repeat the following dance to process an `UIImage` using `CoreImage` filters:
 - convert to `CIImage`
 - setup an array of filters
 - iterate through all these filters, applying them to image